Faye S. Taxman: Categories of criminals

 The degree to which offenders are supervised upon re-entering society is dependent upon their level of risk.
 Given this, criminals are classed according to the nature of their offence: aggressive and sex offenders, dealings in or use of illicit substances, white collar criminals and first-time offenders.
 However, all offenders must be supervised with respect to individual examination, communication, information and incentives.
 Proper examination method requires offenders be identified at the commencement of case planning.
 This ensures the correct guidelines are implemented based on the profile and description of the offender.

-These Guiding Principles are testament to Taxman's well-researched title and heavy influence in the field of criminology.
+Implementing Evidence-Based Practices in Community Corrections and Addiction Treatment

-Of her most recognised published works, Implementing Evidence-Based Practices in Community Corrections and Addiction Treatment (Springer, 2011), is now part of the Springer Series on Evidence-Based Crime Policy (SSEBCP).
-This novel offers a platform for evidence-based programs to be reintroduced and reapplied for the more adequate provision of justice in the real-world context.
-The novel outlines mechanisms for positive offender rehabilitation based on extensive research into internal factors within the organisation, for example, faculty development and management buy-in and external factors, including stakeholder commitment and the allocation of resources and funding.
-The novel creates an actionable and measurable framework to ensure the implementation of evidence-based strategy in operational agencies.
+Of her most recognised published works, Implementing Evidence-Based Practices in Community Corrections and Addiction Treatment (Springer, 2011), is part of the Springer Series on Evidence-Based Crime Policy (SSEBCP).
+This text offers a platform for evidence-based programs to be reintroduced and reapplied for the more adequate provision of justice in the real-world context.
+It outlines mechanisms for positive offender rehabilitation based on extensive research into internal factors within the organization, for example, faculty development and management buy-in and external factors, including stakeholder commitment and the allocation of resources and funding.
+This framework creates an actionable and measurable framework to ensure the implementation of evidence-based strategy in operational agencies.

-According to Taxman and co-writer, Belenko, factors influencing the effectiveness of outcomes pertaining to the behavioural corrections system are as follows:
+According to Taxman and co-author Steven Belenko, factors influencing the effectiveness of outcomes pertaining to the behavioral corrections system are as follows: